Battle of Constantinople (1147): Battle

 The array of the Byzantine army, unusually, is described in some detail by Kinnamos.
 To the fore, "far forward", were four units (taxiarchiai) of the "most unwarlike, common part of the army"; Kinnamos' wording indicates that these were infantry.
 Behind these were drawn up the heaviest and most well-armoured cavalry, the kataphraktoi, the elite of the army.
 Next were "those who rode swift horses", the koursores, a more mobile form of close-combat cavalry.
 Finally, in the rear were the Cumans, Seljuk Turks and the "Romans' archer force", all presumably horse archers.
-This formation is unusual for a pitched battle, and is essentially the reverse of standard Byzantine practice, as exemplified by the Battle of Sirmium in 1167.
+This formation is unusual for a pitched battle and is essentially the reverse of standard Byzantine practice, as exemplified by the Battle of Sirmium in 1167.
 At Sirmium the horse archers were thrown forward to skirmish with and provoke the enemy, the koursores were placed as flank guards, the kataphraktoi were at the front of the main body of the army whilst the infantry were held in reserve in the rear.

-The Byzantinist John Birkenmeier argues that this array was dictated by the particular circumstances of the battle; the Byzantines knew the ground intimately as it was just beyond the walls of Constantinople, and were aware of the German dispositions, so that they did not need to use their horse archers as a scouting or screening force.
+The Byzantinist John Birkenmeier argues that this array was dictated by the particular circumstances of the battle; the Byzantines knew the ground intimately as it was just beyond the walls of Constantinople and were aware of the German dispositions, so that they did not need to use their horse archers as a scouting or screening force.
 Indeed, the Byzantine array was more like that used by Alexios I Komnenos at the Battle of Philomelion in 1116, where the infantry were used to blunt enemy attacks allowing the cavalry to make controlled counter-attacks from behind the infantry's protective screen.
 In addition the lighter-armed troops, by being placed in the rear, could both cover a retreat or exploit a victory, depending on circumstances.

-According to Kinnamos, that part of the crusading army confronted by the Byzantines was "seized by a great eagerness and disorder" and attacked "at a run".
+According to Kinnamos, that part of the Crusader army confronted by the Byzantines was "seized by a great eagerness and disorder" and attacked "at a run".
 A fierce battle developed; in response to the reckless attack of the Germans, the Byzantines "scientifically resisted and slew them".
-A contemporary encomium (collection of praise poems) addressed to Manuel I describes the Cuman horse archers as playing a notable part in the fighting.
+A contemporary encomium (collection of praise poems) addressed to Manuel describes the Cuman horse archers as playing a notable part in the fighting.
 The Germans suffered heavy casualties.
-It is clear that not all of the German crusading army was involved in the conflict; Conrad was with another, possibly larger, section of the army.
+It is clear that not all of the German army was involved in the conflict; Conrad was with another, possibly larger, section of the army.
 He appears to have been at a considerable distance from the scene of the action as he did not learn of the reverse that his troops had suffered for some time.